Connect with us

 JERRY: Yeah, the biggest one I ever played was when I was with Brian Howe and “Bad Company” in Chicago in front of 57.000 people…now that was really awesome.

 BISCUIT: You have also supported bands such as Journey, Heart, Kansas, Reo Speedwagon, and Pat Benetar amongst others, which must have been amazing.
-So what would you say are your most outstanding memories amongst all of the great experiences with these great bands?
+So what would you say are your most outstanding memories among all of the great experiences with these great bands?

-JERRY: Let’s see…when I played with Molly Hatchet, we did a tour with Nazareth and that was a really great experience because those guys were amazing, and we also did a lengthy tour with Deep Purple and that was really awesome too, with Ian Gillan and the guys touring all round Europe and pretty much every where else for that matter.
+JERRY: Let’s see…when I played with Molly Hatchet, we did a tour with Nazareth and that was a really great experience because those guys were amazing, and we also did a lengthy tour with Deep Purple and that was really awesome too, with Ian Gillan and the guys touring all round Europe and pretty much everywhere else for that matter.

 BISCUIT: You were with Bad Company as you said earlier, and that was between 1994 and 1999 if I’m right.
 I can imagine you must have done some amazing shows with Brian and the guys.